 To avoid this dreadful circle you need to be aware of it and know about the solutions.

-Unawareness of the problem
+Ignorance of the problem

 Being unaware is the main problem.
 You will end up wasting a lot of time and money.

-Unawareness of the possibilities
+Ignorance of the possibilities

 You will try to overcome and compensate for problems caused by the instrument.
-You might also try to solve it with different mouthpieces, ligatures, or reeds or even a more expensive instrument.
+You might also try to solve it with different mouthpieces, ligatures, or reeds, or even a more expensive instrument.
 Instead of solving the problem, you will end up wasting more money.